IJmuiden (Amsterdam)

 .jpg&w=1920&q=75)

-Sail from Amsterdam, where canals mirror centuries of quiet history, toward Oostend and Honfleur.
+Sail from IJmuiden, just a half-hour drive from Amsterdam, where canals mirror centuries of quiet history, toward Oostend and Honfleur.
 Further along lies Saint-Malo, once a stronghold of privateers and merchant ships, where stone walls still hold the echo of distant voyages.
 Crossing to Roscoff, perched at the edge of Brittany, the land begins to feel more elemental—wind, sea, and horizon meeting in quiet balance.
 Admire Belle-Île-en-Mer, the largest Breton island, before concluding the journey in Bordeaux, where the rhythm shifts toward elegant architecture, and the deep-rooted culture of wine and gastronomy

 NOTE: This itinerary provides general information about each destination.
 Also, please be aware that some of the venues and highlights mentioned may not be open or accessible on the day we visit.
 For the most accurate tour program, we recommend contacting your Swan Hellenic agent or travel agent closer to your departure date.